ioannismesionis/ioannismesionis.github.io/_posts/2023-03-31-adaboost-algorithm.md

     💡 The final classifier consists of $T$ weak classifiers:

     * $h_t(x)$ is the output of weak classifier $t$.
-      *Note:* In the paper, the outputs are limited to -1 or +1
+      <i>Note:</i> In the paper, the outputs are limited to -1 or +1

     * $\alpha_t$ is the weight applied to classifier $t$ as determined by AdaBoost in *step c*.

-    As a result, the final ***output is just a linear combination** **of all of the weak classifiers***, and then we make our final decision simply by looking at the sign of this sum.
+    As a result, the final <b><i>output is just a linear combination of all of the weak classifiers</i></b>, and then we make our final decision simply by looking at the sign of this sum.

     </aside>